-Sweet hawaiian bread – copycat version of King's Hawaiian rolls!
+Sweet Hawaiian bread – copycat version of King's Hawaiian rolls!
 Pineapple juice adds the sweetness to this fluffy yeast bread.

 Growing up, I loved when my mom would buy Hawaiian bread from the store.